Professor of History

 South Asia; Middle East; East Asia; World History; Globalization; Agrarian History; Economic Development

-David Ludden is Professor of Political Economy and Globalization and Chair of the Department of History at New York University.
+David Ludden is Professor of Political Economy and Globalization in the Department of History at New York University.
 He first worked in South Asia in 1968, as a public health intern, and in graduate school he moved into Tamil literature and development studies, doing translations of ancient Tamil poetry and research in agrarian economic and social history.
 In 1978, he received his Ph.D. in History from the University of Pennsylvania, where he served on the faculty from 1981 until 2007.
 He was chair of South Asia programs at Penn, at the Social Science Research Council, and at the Fulbright Senior Scholars program (CIES).
 In 2002, he served as President of the Association for Asian Studies.
 His research concerns histories of development and globalization.
 Until 1993, he focused on southern India.
 Then he moved his work into Bangladesh and northeast India.
 His publications include four edited volumes, three monographs, and over 50 academic articles and chapters, whose overarching theme is the comparative history of capitalism, particularly in agrarian settings and as it concerns inequality, poverty, conflict, and social movements.
 His current writing is slowly adding up to a book that is now called History Inside Globalization: Spatial Power and Inequity in Asia, which focuses on the reproduction and transformation of imperial forms of knowledge, power, authority, and inequity inside the world of nations under globalization.
 Since 2007, he has launched new programs to foster interdisciplinary research on South Asia and globalization at NYU.
 He has organized a network of faculty collaboration called SouthAsia@NYU, an annual Global South Asia Conference (since 2008), The Global Café and Global Seminar Dissertation Workshops, all anchored by the Institute for Public Knowledge, where he is a Senior Fellow.